BIPN162/BIPN162.github.io/readme.md

 Programming and data science skills are increasingly useful in biology and <a href="https://medium.com/the-spike/a-neural-data-science-how-and-why-d7e3969086f2">neuroscience in particular</a>.
 The ability to code will enable you to acquire, analyze, and visualize your data.
 Plus, coding is quite useful beyond biology -- why not learn while looking at brains?

 ### Is this course open to graduate students?
 Yes!
-I'll just ask that you complete a bonus small project for graduate credit.
+The code is BGGN 240.
+I'll ask that you complete a bonus small project for graduate credit.

 ### Who's teaching this course?
 In Winter 2020, this course is being taught by Dr. Ashley Juavinett.
 I'm developing the course with Dr. Brad Voytek (Cognitive Science) who will be teaching a COGS version of the course in the future.